SchwarzFuchs/Stationeers-Advanced-Furnace-Automatization-Project/README.md

 \*** You probalbly want to have one if you don't want your waste tank to explode.
 ### ICs and their connections
 #### Recipe IC
 Allows you to select a recipe and write its parameters to memory.
-There're 3 versions of code for it, one is universal and the two other ones are optimised for Venus and Vulcan accordingly.
+There're 3 versions of code for it, one is universal and the two other ones are optimised for Venus and Vulcan accordingly by increasing the minimum teperature for some alloys.

 Connections:
 | dN      |  Device        |